cheeriosok/VectorDB/README.md

-# Key Value Server (KVS)
+# Key Value Server (KVS) -> VectorDB

 ## Overview
-This project is a high-performance, networked key-value store that supports **hash maps, sorted sets (ZSets), TTL-based expiration, and efficient multi-threading** using a thread pool.
+This project is a working high-performance, networked key-value store that supports **hash maps, sorted sets (ZSets), TTL-based expiration, and efficient multi-threading** using a thread pool.
 The system is designed with **modern C++ (C++23)**, leveraging **RAII, std::expected, spans, and shared mutexes** to ensure optimal performance and safety.

-Currently, this project is still **in progress** - and will serve as the foundation for a feature store in the future.
+Currently, this project is still **in progress** - and will serve as the foundation for a vector store in the future.
+If it is not already clear, this is pedagogical and not suitable for any workload.

 ### Key Features
 - **Asynchronous Networking:** Uses non-blocking I/O (`poll`) for efficient connection handling.